Contacts by Research Area

 Postbaccalaureate Research Education Program (PREP) (R25)

-This initiative provides institutional support for the research training and education of recent baccalaureate graduates from population groups that have been shown to be underrepresented in the biomedical research workforce, who plan to pursue Ph.D. degrees.
+This initiative provides institutional support for the research training and education of recent baccalaureate graduates who plan to pursue Ph.D. degrees.
 This research apprenticeship serves as an educational transition for recent baccalaureate graduates who will acquire essential academic credentials and research skills to make them more competitive for Ph.D. programs at highly selective institutions.

 Laurie Stepanek, Ph.D.